awsdocs/aws-xray-developer-guide/doc-source/xray-daemon-ec2.md

 + Windows Server \(2012 R2 and newer\)

 Use an instance profile to grant the daemon permission to upload trace data to X\-Ray\.
-For more information, see \.
+For more information, see [Giving the Daemon Permission to Send Data to X\-Ray](xray-daemon.md#xray-daemon-permissions)\.

 Use a user data script to run the daemon automatically when you launch the instance\.